allCode.jl

 number.

 The function also offers additional specifications.
-For instance, you can control the number of decimal places in the approximation using the digits
+For instance, the number of decimal places in the approximation can be controlled via the digits

 keyword argument.
-Furthermore, it's possible to represent the number as an Int64
+Furthermore, it's possible to represent the number as an integer using either Int

 .